Important information and who we are

 The identity of any person making such a request must be verified before we can delete the personal information as requested.
 See the “Identity Verification” section below.

-How to Exercise Your Individual Rights Under CCPA
+How to Exercise Your Individual Rights Under CCPA and CPRA

 If you wish to exercise any of the rights set out above, please contact us (see Contact information section in Section 1).
 We will use the procedures in the Identity Verification section below to verify the identity of the California resident or any authorized agent acting on behalf of a California resident.